gsantoro/blog/content/posts/kubernetes dev environment.md

 Rancher Desktop supports both Containerd and Docker container runtime.
 While I am happy that Docker is no longer installed on my machine, I am afraid that I still need to use Docker container runtime since [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) are not supported (at least not yet) with Containerd runtime.
 More about this [here](https://docs.rancherdesktop.io/how-to-guides/vs-code-remote-containers).

 Devcontainer is a new technology developed by Microsoft that allows you to use containers to not only run your application but also write and test your code.
-If you are developing an app, you would require some third party tools like K9s, Dive, Helm, Kubectl, Skaffold and many more.
+If you are developing an app, you would require some third-party tools like K9s, Dive, Helm, Kubectl, Skaffold, and many more.
 With devcontainers you can package those tools in a container, and then use VS Code to write code inside that container mounted as a remote container without the developers installing those tools on their machines.

 Similar technology is used to provide [Gitpod](https://www.gitpod.io/) and [Github codespaces](https://code.visualstudio.com/docs/remote/codespaces) to extend the capabilities of your laptop over the physical limitations of your hardware.
 I'll probably write another blog post on this subject in the future.